Madras College: History

 The second amalgamation happened in 1963, when Madras College was merged with the Burgh School (founded 1889, based in Abbey Walk).
 As part of this amalgamation and the introduction of comprehensive education, a new school building was contracted on Kilrymont Road, a mile and a half from the South Street building.
 The Kilrymont building was constructed in a modernist style, with adjacent playing fields and was opened in 1967.

-The school is the only secondary school in Scotland on a split site.
+The school was the only secondary school in Scotland on a split site.

 The school catchment area takes in a large part of rural north east Fife, and most of the pupils are transported in from the surrounding area by buses.

 The badge is a chevron between three bells – a reference to Dr. Bell.
 The Latin motto is "pro rege et grege" which is customarily translated as "For King and People".

 Bell also left money for schools in Inverness (Faraline Park, now Inverness Library), Glasgow, Edinburgh, Leith (Commercial Street) and Cupar (now called Bell Baxter High School, formerly Madras Academy).

-In 2021 the school moved into a new building, built at a cost of £50 million.
+In 2021 the school moved into a new building in Bell Brae, north-west of town, built at a cost of £50 million.

+The former Kilrymont campus was converted to luxury accommodation for St Andrews University students, whilst the historic South Street campus was bought by the university to be turned into their "New College".
+The last year group to be educated at South Street was the class of 2017–2023.
+The last to have received education at the Kilrymont campus was the class of 2020–2026.